Mahmoud3177Khaled/MOI-Results-Cracker/README.md

 # MOI-Results-Cracker
 <div>
-This app lets you know any third sec student's seat num and results/total percentage with out the need to ask him
+This app lets you know any third sec student's seat num and results/total percentage without the need to ask them
 </div>
 (For introverts use only*)